 Do not give your new pet the same name or a nickname of your pet that has passed.

-If you are having trouble grieving the loss of your pet or have questions about choosing euthanasia, feel free to contact our office at your convenience.
+If you are having trouble grieving the loss of your pet or have questions about choosing euthanasia, please contact our office for assistance or further resources.